allinbits/dither/docs/roadmap-03-webapp.md

 ## Requirements

-- **Security considerations** -
+- **Transaction type parity with Dither Indexer** - The Dither Web Client must support all of the transaction types built in the [Dither Indexer](./roadmap-01-spec).
+This includes support for identity, social, messsages, message interactions, tokens, and offchain transactions.
+The client also need to support viewing these transactions in table and list based views.
+- **Security considerations** - The web client heavily involves the use of Cosmos Hub wallets.
+We need to research and figure out a solution that allows users to securely store their tokens while allowing frictionless Cosmos Hub transactions.

 ## Reach Goals

-- **Support for browser extensions** - There are upcoming browser extensions for Cosmos blockchains that function similarily to MetaMask.
-These are Lunie and Keplr.
+- **Browser extension-based wallet support** - There are upcoming browser extensions for Cosmos blockchains that function similarily to MetaMask for Ethereum-based blockchains.
+These are known as Lunie and Keplr.
 We should look into how difficult it would be to support these browser-based wallets.